faerryn/user.nvim/README.md

 use {
 	"package_author/package_name",
-	disabled = false, -- if true, ignored this use call. after = {}, -- list of dependencies, run config() only after these have been loaded init = function()
+	disabled = false, -- if true, ignored this use call. repo = nil, -- if non-nil, then clone from this repo instead branch = nil, -- if non-nil, then clone from this branch instead of default branch subdir = nil, -- if non-nil, then will add that subdirectory to rtp after = {}, -- list of dependencies, run config() only after these have been loaded init = function()
 		-- will run immediately unless disabled = true.